programmatoroSeduto/RT1_assignment_2/README.md

 *check_position.py* implements a general-purpose service, used in many points of the program.
 Indeed it became ad independent node because of that.

-A massive use of *best practises* has been made of, in order to avoid the human error as much as possible.
-See the documentation, section [Services](https://programmatoroseduto.github.io/RT1_assignment_2/df/dd0/services.html).
-As you can note reading my source code, many nodes have the same structure.

 ### wall_follow_service_m.py (original version)

 This node implements the wall_follow behaviour.